-(iii) Sales and service tax
+(iii) Sales and services tax

-Revenue, expenses and assets are recognised net of the amount of sales and service tax except:
+Revenue, expenses and assets are recognised net of the amount of sales and services tax except:

-- where the sales and service tax incurred in a purchase of assets or services is not recoverable from the taxation authority, in which case the sales and service tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables that are stated with the amount of sales and service tax included.
+- where the sales and services tax incurred in a purchase of assets or services is not recoverable from the taxation authority, in which case the sales and services tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables that are stated with the amount of sales and services tax included.

-The net amount of sales and service tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statements of financial position.
+The net amount of sales and services tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statements of financial position.